OneAndOnlyFinbar/OneAndonlyFinbar/README.md

 ## Welcome

-Fullstack freelance programmer with a functionality based workflow.
-I specialize in backend design and infrastructure with capabilities of working on and with a frontend.
+I'm a fullstack freelance programmer with a functionality based workflow.

 **CONTACT FOR COMMISSIONS: finbar@finbar.xyz**